ndemou/infra2dot/README.md

 ### Cons

-You can not create your first graph without investing a few minutes to understand the syntax .
+You can not create your first graph without investing a few minutes to understand the syntax.

 You can not tweak little details that matter.

 ## Can I customize the colors or other details

-There's no provision for this.
-It is very easy however to change the colors by changing the source code (search for `color`).
+There's no provision for this but it's very easy to change the colors by changing the source code (search for `color`).

 You can change other details the same way if you know a little bit about graphviz and its `.dot` language.